310mc/https-310mc.github.io-tl/source/_posts/comet_show/minitalk/midori_2.md

 							I'd *hate* to find out that he's been talking behind our backs, so I regularly search his name as a check-up.
               {% endbubble %}
               {% bubble Midori curious %}
 							…Why're you asking me if I'm okay…?
-What's so strange about looking up stuff about your senior online…?
+Isn't it normal to look up stuff about your senior online…?
 				{% endbubble %}
 			</div>
         </div>